 With Back to School 2023 already here, there are plenty of students in need of PCs, particularly fast and reliable ones that help them make quick work of homework and projects.
 And one of the most difficult tech purchasing choices to make is whether to buy a laptop or a desktop.

 The debate between laptops and desktops has been going on since laptops were first created and mass-produced, with plenty of positives and drawbacks from each side.
 There are plenty of families trying to sort through all this information, to make the best decision for the students among them based on their own needs and preferences.

-Fortunately, we've been reviewing both laptops and desktops for a long time now, and we are very familiar with the benefits and drawbacks of each.
-So if you're trying to figure out which form factor is best for your needs and budget, we're here to break it down to help you make the right choice.
+Fortunately, we at TechRadar are experts with thousands of both PC and laptop reviews under our belts, which means we understand the nuances behind each choice.
+So if you're trying to decide which one is best for your needs and budget, we're here to break it down to help you make the right choice.
 And with so many back to school sales going on right now, we'll even help you find the best possible deal on whichever side you ultimately decide upon.

 Differences between laptop vs desktop

 A desktop PC is a static, stationary computer that will stay on a desk in an office or bedroom.
 It usually consists of various parts: a tower, a monitor, a keyboard, and a mouse.
 PCs are generally more customizable than laptops as well.
 You can put together top-of-the-line parts for every aspect of the PC when you choose a desktop computer, and upgrade those components as they become outdated.
 This means that they last much longer than a laptop.